mimecuvalo/helloworld/docs/readme.md

   - check out oexchange (see friendica)
   - check out amcd (see friendica)
   - why does friendica have salmon magic-key at top level host-meta file?
+- dashboard/item.js update() is called so much there's a race condition and sometimes the apollo store gets -1

 ### p2 (ideas)